spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-column-types/table-column-type-image.md

 ## Overview

-Table Column Image is an Angular Component that provides an image.
+Table Column Image is an Angular Component that renders an image.

 Example usage of the Table Column Image in the `@spryker/table` config: